Masorr/brandishon/README.md

 - Epic: Admin and Store Management
   - #21 As a store owner I can add, edit/update, delete a product so that I can add new items to my store, change produce prices, descriptions, images and other product criteria and remove items that are no longer for sale

-- Epic: Registration and User Accounts
+- Epic: Wishlist, Registration and User Accounts
   - #4 As a site user I can easily register for an account so that I have a personal account and is able to view my profile
   - #6 As a site user I can easily log in and out so that I can access my personal account information
   - #7 As a site user I can recover my password so that I can recover access to my account
   - #8 As a site user I can receive an email confirmation after registering so that I can verify my account registration was successful
   - #9 As a site user I can have a personalized user profile so that I can view my personal order history, order confrimations and save my payment information
   - #24 As a site user/shopper I can add products to my wishlist so that I can keep track of my personal items and be informed of special offers
+  - #27 (Unfinished: won't-have) As a site user/shopper I can get informed by mail and site-notifications about updates on my wishlist items so that I can be informed of special offers and product updates

 - Epic: Reviews and Wishlist
   - #23 As a shopper I can view reviews a bought product so that I can assure the quality of the product
   - #22 As a shopper I can review a bought product so that I can assure the quality of the product to other shoppers and the owner
-  - #27 (Unfinished) As a site user/shopper I can get informed by mail and site-notifications about updates on my wishlist items so that I can be informed of special offers and product updates

 ### CRUD

 CRUD functionalities are present for:
+  - Purchasing of products
   - The site admin considering the handling of products.
   - Registered users considering reviews of specific products.